SITE PARTNER:

 Fortitude Valley

-This building is the legacy of Scotsman James McWhirter, one of Brisbane’s leading retailers of the late 19th and early 20th century.
+The landmark McWhirter's building is the legacy of Scotsman James McWhirter, one of Brisbane’s leading retailers of the late 19th and early 20th century.
 Upon his arrival in Brisbane (for the second time) in 1884 he was employed by Brisbane’s other retail mogul, the Irish catholic TC Beirne, until breaking out on his own in 1896 and becoming a rival.

 Initially he operated from a small premises on Brunswick St opposite TC Beirne’s, before acquiring the first block here of what would become an acre of retail premise fronting Warner, Wickham & Brunswick Sts.
 Early shoppers tethered the horses to hitching rails out front and in 1918 a garage was built for the firm’s growing motor car fleet.